CopernicaMarketingSoftware/AMQP-CPP/README.md

 sending large volumes of email, using AMQP message queues.

 Do you appreciate our work and are you looking for high quality email solutions?
-Please take a look at one or more of our commercial solutions to
+Then check out our commercial solutions:

 * Copernica Martkeing Suite (www.copernica.com)
 * MailerQ MTA (www.mailerq.com)